thesurlydev/jetbrains-cli/README.md

 # JetBrains CLI

-A command-line tool for managing JetBrains IDEs.
+A command-line tool for querying information about installed JetBrains IDEs.
 It helps you:

-1. List installed IDE instances
+* List installed IDE instances
-2. Check which IDEs are currently running
+* Check which IDEs are currently running
-3. Get configuration details including ports and VM options
+* Get configuration details including ports and VM options

 ## Usage